hoangduytranuk/blender_manual/blender_docs/manual/modeling/meshes/editing/subdividing/loop.rst

 Options
 -------

-The options are available while the tool is in use, and later in the Operator panel.
+The options are available while the tool is in use, and later in the :ref:`ui-undo-redo-adjust-last-operation` panel.

 Loop Cut